TransGriot Note: This op-ed by TPOCC founder Kylar Broadus was originally published by the WeHo News

 All people, regardless of their gender identity or sexual orientation, deserve dignity and respect as a human being.
 Someone should not be a target because they live their life authentically.

-According to a recent report released by the National Coalition of Anti-Violence Programs trans people of color are disproportionately impacted by LGBT hate crimes, with trans women constituting 44% of LGBT hate crime victims in the past year, and people of color constituting 70% of the victims.
+According to a recent report released by the National Coalition of Anti-Violence Programs, trans people of color are disproportionately impacted by LGBT hate crimes, with trans women constituting 44% of LGBT hate crime victims in the past year, and people of color constituting 70% of the victims.

 These statistics are just the tip of the iceberg.
 As reporting of these crimes has gotten better, law enforcement and the media are beginning to identify our gender identity correctly.